-“There has been a lot of conversation about the ‘digital front door’ at health systems, but there’s not a single front door,” Sara Vaezy, chief digital strategy and business development officer at Renton, Wash.-based Providence, the first system in the U.S. to treat a COVID-19 patient.
+“There has been a lot of conversation about the digital-first access at health systems, but there’s not a single front door,” Sara Vaezy, chief digital strategy and business development officer at Renton, Wash.-based Providence, the first system in the U.S. to treat a COVID-19 patient.

 “There are several potential points of entry, and access is essential.”

 Appearing as part of a webinar panel hosted by mHealthIntelligence, Vaezy and other healthcare leaders spoke about their pivots to virtual care as COVID-19 cases surged, and offered advice for systems building out their virtual platforms in 2021.

 Adopt a Digital-First Approach to Attract and Retain Patients

 Before COVID-19, fewer than 1 percent of Providence patients were using virtual platforms for visits — yet that number grew to more than 60 percent during the first wave of COVID-19, Vaezy said.
 Nearly 80 percent of that group had never tried telehealth in any form.